GENEALOGY

 This system has several benefits, including the ability to easily trace family histories and a sense of shared identity within families and communities.
 In fact, many Icelanders can trace their family histories back several centuries thanks to extensive records kept by the National Registry of Iceland.

 Another unique aspect of genealogy in Iceland is the country's use of a database called Íslendingabók (The Book of Icelanders), which contains genealogical data on nearly the entire population of Iceland dating back to the country's settlement in the 9th century.
-This database is accessible to the public, and many Icelanders use it to research their family histories and connect with distant relatives.
+This database is accessible to Icelandic citizens, and many Icelanders use it to research their family histories and connect with distant relatives.

 Iceland's approach to genealogy has also had significant scientific implications, with researchers using the country's unique genetic makeup to study the origins and spread of human populations.
 In fact, Iceland has been at the forefront of genetic research for decades, with several major studies focusing on the country's population.